Stuycs-K/finalproject-10-buff-otto-shore-constanza-tong-janet/Presentation.md

 ### Extensions to other Audio Stegonography

-* Can mbed data such as text messages or images into the spectrogram, then convert it back into audio.
+* Can embed data such as text messages or images into the spectrogram, then convert it back into audio.
 * The audio sounds normal, but when re-spectrogrammed, the hidden content appears.
 * Tools like Aphex Twin’s Equation famously used this to hide a face in a spectrogram.
 * Software like Audacity and Coagula are frequently used for this.